Trianglium/cobra-blender/README.md

 - Model names are crucial; object naming convention has to be enforced.

 #### Brand New Models
-When using new models instead of editing existing ones you must add some custom properties before exporting them.
+When using new models instead of editing existing ones you must add some custom properties before exporting them. must use integers
 ![Imgur](https://i.imgur.com/4vmFAZy.png)

 please set these two properties to match the settings of the stock mesh you are replacing.